-- (44) To identify potentially contaminated sites, Member States should collect evidence among others through historical research exploring information on [...]industrial activities, incidents and accidents using old maps, archives, press articles, environmental permits and notifications by the public or authorities.
+- (43b) As the number of potentially contaminated sites and contaminated sites may be very large and the level of risk a contaminated site poses may vary from very low to very high, it is logical to follow a risk-based and stepwise approach to identify and investigate potentially contaminated sites and to manage contaminated sites.
+Such approach can allow prioritisation by Member States.
+In this prioritisation, Member States can take into account the potential risk a suspected or confirmed contamination poses to environment and human health, as well as economical or social context.
+The evaluation of potential risk used in such prioritisation is much more generic than the site-specific risk assessment that is carried out when investigating a contaminated site. - (44) To identify potentially contaminated sites, Member States should collect evidence among others through historical research exploring information on industrial activities, incidents and accidents using old maps, archives, press articles, environmental permits and notifications by the public or authorities and human biomonitoring or environmental monitoring data from research projects.
 Member States should decide on a list of potentially contaminating activities and have the possibility to prioritise certain potentially contaminated sites that are most likely to pose a potential risk to human health or the environment, based on the type of activity, size of the potential contamination, indication of immediate risk or other relevant information.
-As the number of potentially contaminated sites may evolve through time, a first identification should be completed within a defined timeframe, based on the existing evidence, whilst the rest should be identified through a systematic approach. - (45) In order to ensure that soil investigations on potentially contaminated sites are carried out timely and effectively, Member States should, in addition to the obligation to lay down the [...] timeframe by which those investigations should be carried out, be required to lay down specific events that also trigger such investigation.
+As the number of potentially contaminated sites may evolve through time, a first identification should be completed within a defined timeframe, based on the existing evidence, whilst the rest should be identified through a systematic approach.

+(45)In order to ensure that soil investigations on potentially contaminated sites are carried out timely and effectively, Member States should, in addition to the obligation to lay down the timeframe by which those investigations should be carried out, be required to lay down specific events that also trigger such investigation.
 Such triggering events may include the request or review of an environmental or building permit or an authorisation required pursuant to Union legislation or national legislation, soil excavation activities, land use changes or land or real estate transactions.
-Soil investigations may follow different stages, such as a preliminary desk study, site-specific historic study to collect information about past industrial activities, incidents or accidents, site visit, preliminary or exploratory investigation, more detailed or descriptive investigation, [...] field or laboratory testing, and may include a site-specific assessment of the risks the contamination poses to human health and the environment.
+Soil investigations may follow different stages, such as a preliminary desk study, site-specific historic study to collect information about past industrial activities, incidents or accidents, site visit, preliminary or exploratory investigation, more detailed or descriptive investigation, field or laboratory testing, and may include a site-specific assessment of the risks the contamination poses to human health and the environment.
 In case contamination is found, the soil investigation should underpin the characterisation of the contamination and its environmental context and provide basic information for the site-specific risk assessment and the eventual design of the risk reduction measures.
-Baseline reports and monitoring measures implemented in accordance with Directive 2010/75/EU of the European Parliament and of the Council44 could also qualify as soil investigation where appropriate.
+Baseline reports and monitoring measures implemented in accordance with Directive 2010/75/EU of the European Parliament and of the Council40 could also qualify as soil investigation where appropriate.

-44 Directive 2010/75/EU of the European Parliament and of the Council of 24 November 2010 on industrial emissions (OJ L 334, 17.12.2010, p.
+Directive 2010/75/EU of the European Parliament and of the Council of 24 November 2010 on industrial emissions (OJ L 334, 17.12.2010, p.
 17.